 - Current AV solutions do not work in modern service management workflows, especially in ServiceNow ITIL Frameworks—a set of best-practice procedures/processes which is about continuous improvement

 - Poor user experience with complex sign-in procedures and mismatched video platforms (Zoom, Teams, Meet, Skype, Meetn, etc.) makes it difficult for remote users to scale effectively

 - Significant cost pressures when equipment breaks and is replaced on an ad-hoc basis, not a pre-determined schedule (as with networking equipment and employee workstations that have scheduled decommissioning time periods).

 And this distributed model is only going to grow.
 Gartner recently showcased this when it stated that in 2022 “organizations are shifting toward ‘distributed enterprise’ to support hybrid work, remote delivery and digital experience at all touchpoints.
 Product leaders must respond to these shifts by prioritizing technologies and product capabilities that blend the digital and physical worlds.”
 (Gartner, “Top Trends for Tech Providers for 2022”, 2/16/2022)

-8 BEST PRACTICES TO PROTECT YOUR AVVC DIGITAL ESTATE
+8 AUDIO-VISUAL BEST PRACTICES TO PROTECT YOUR AVVC DIGITAL ESTATE

-The Milestone’s AVVC objective is to ensure a positive and successful employee experience with clients’ conference rooms and associated AV technology.
-Below we’ve come up with the eight best practices organizations should use to protect existing investments in legacy AVVC equipment:
+The Milestone’s AVVC objective is to ensure a positive and successful employee experience with clients’ conference rooms and associated Audio-Visual technology.
+Below we’ve come up with the eight audio-visual best practices organizations should use to protect existing investments in legacy AVVC equipment: